harpbold/imgo/README.md

 Image Organizer (removes duplicates, fixes extensions and sorts to directories by dimension)

 This script has been seperated to 4 scripts for people who only needs one functionality.
-The software uses Pillow which is the fork of the Python Imaging Library (PIL).
+This software uses Pillow which is the fork of the Python Imaging Library (PIL).

 rmdup.py